tomaszs/Unfollow-everything-on-Facebook/README.md

 8. The script will unfullow / unobserve all fanpages.
 Now you can enjoy Facebook without spam

 Facebook is a trademark of Facebook

+# Troubleshooting

+If it does not work, create an issue with a screenshot of your page